Notice of Privacy Practice

 We are required by law to make sure that health information that identifies you is kept private; give you this notice of our legal duties and privacy practices with respect to health information about you; and follow the terms of the notice that is currently in effect.

 The LECOM SDM strives to protect the privacy and security of your health information during your treatment and after your treatment has ended.
 The LECOM SDM uses electronic record systems and believes they are an important part of improving the quality and safety of the care we provide.
-Physicians, authorized practitioners, and authorized members of our workforce are given access to these systems so that they can access your information when needed.
+Dentists, authorized practitioners, and authorized members of our workforce are given access to these systems so that they can access your information when needed.
 The LECOM SDM has policies, procedures and technical safeguards in place to protect your information from being accessed by anyone other than those authorized.

 While our internal information systems are reasonably secure from access by unauthorized parties, e-mail communication between you and the LECOM SDM is not secure because it is transmitted through public communication lines (the Internet).
 There is a possibility that e-mail transmitted using the Internet could be intercepted or received by an unauthorized person.
-Physicians and staff will not communicate with you using e-mail unless you have authorized us to do so.
+Dentists and staff will not communicate with you using e-mail unless you have authorized us to do so.

 HOW WE MAY USE AND DISCLOSE MEDICAL INFORMATION ABOUT YOU